michaeljohnsonnz/python-programming/README.md

 ### Issues installing pip modules

-I experienced a lot of errors trying to installing modules or packages.
+I experienced a lot of errors trying to install modules or packages.
 I believe this has something to do with the path and conflicts with core Ubuntu components.
 Too much to research and not enough time to do it.

 ### Conclusion

-It's working but unable to install modules or packages so I'm going to try `pyenv` when I get a chance.
+It's working but unable to install modules or packages so I'm going to try `pyenv` next.

 # Install Python 3.10.4 on Ubuntu using pyenv